awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 1. Select the check box next to **S3 bucket**\.

-1. \(Optional\) If you do not want to encrypt the log data that is sent to the S3 bucket, select the check box next to **Encrypt log data**\.
-Otherwise, log data is encrypted using your AWS Key Management Service \(AWS KMS\) key\.
+1. \(Optional\) If you do not want to encrypt the log data that is sent to the S3 bucket, clear the check box next to **Encrypt log data**\.
+Otherwise, log data is encrypted using the server\-side encryption key specified for the bucket\.
+You must also clear the check box if encryption is not enabled on the bucket\.

 1. For **S3 bucket name**, select one of the following:
-   + **Choose a bucket name from the list**: Use a bucket that has already been created in your account to store session log data\.
+   + **Choose a bucket name from the list**: Select an S3 bucket that has already been created in your account to store session log data\.
-   + **Enter a bucket name in the text box**: Create a new S3 bucket to store session logs\.
+   + **Enter a bucket name in the text box**: Enter the name of an S3 bucket that has already been created in your account to store session log data\.

 1. \(Optional\) For **S3 key prefix**, enter the name of an existing or new folder to store logs in the selected bucket\.